PhD in Rehabilitation Sciences

 Rehabilitation sciences is a highly interdisciplinary field of study aimed at enhancing activity, function, and participation in daily life and promoting health and wellness among persons with or at risk of developing disabilities.
 Rehabilitation sciences spans the entire life course, from infancy to older adulthood, and addresses a wide variety of acute and chronic physical and psychological conditions that may negatively impact people’s abilities to perform daily activities and participate in their lives fully.
 Rehabilitation sciences integrates knowledge from diverse fields such as psychology, social sciences, movement sciences, engineering, community and family systems, health services, and epidemiology with the foundational sciences of rehabilitation clinical practice.

 Our rehabilitation sciences program is located in a modern facility with state-of-the-art research centers and labs.
-Our accomplished faculty collaborate extensively with other experts within and outside Boston University, including internationally renowned research centers such as the Health & Disability Research Institute, the Clinical Epidemiology Research & Training Unit, the Center for Psychiatric Rehabilitation, the Neuromuscular Research Center, the Center for Enhancing Activity & Participation among Persons with Arthritis (ENACT), and the Center for Neurorehabilitation.
-Faculty also collaborate with colleagues at other Boston University schools and colleges such as the College of Engineering, the School of Medicine, and the School of Public Health, and with community programs including schools, shelters, residential programs, community wellness programs, and centers for independent living.
+Our accomplished faculty collaborate extensively with other experts within and outside Boston University, including internationally renowned research centers such as the Clinical Epidemiology Research & Training Unit, the Center for Psychiatric Rehabilitation, and the Center for Neurorehabilitation.
+Faculty also collaborate with colleagues at other Boston University schools and colleges such as the College of Engineering, the School of Medicine, and the School of Public Health, and with community programs including schools, residential programs, community wellness programs, and centers for independent living.

 The PhD Program in Rehabilitation Sciences seeks outstanding applicants interested in preparing for a career in rehabilitation sciences.
 Applicants will be considered with and without a clinical professional degree.
 Current students come from varied backgrounds and include BS and MS graduates in biology, health sciences, psychology, and engineering, as well as experienced professionals with licensure or certification in fields such as athletic training, occupational therapy, physical therapy, and psychiatric rehabilitation.